Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: If he hasn't paid support, take him to court for a violation.
 Failure to pay does not mean he should not be allowed to be a parent.

-Can I terminate his parental rights if he abused our baby?
+Can I take away his parental rights if he abused our baby?

 Nicole's Question: If my son's father beat him at 2 weeks old and continues to break the restraining order 11 months later.
 Can I take away his parental rights?